- I believe my wife has Alzheimer's disease. How can I get her to see her doctor?

 5. Can the family doctor diagnose Alzheimer's disease?

 A diagnosis of Alzheimer's disease requires a comprehensive assessment.
 Family doctors are often able to do this assessment during a series of office visits, or she may refer the patient to a memory clinic or specialist, such as a geriatrician or neurologist.
 You can contact your local Alzheimer Society to find professionals in your community.
-Visit the What is Memory Screening page for more information on how the diagnosis is made.

 6. Can depression bring on symptoms like those in Alzheimer's disease?